j256/two-factor-auth/README.md

 3. The server compares the user input with the output from `generateCurrentNumber(...)`.
 4. If they are equal then the user is allowed to log in.

-For more details, see the (example program)[https://github.com/j256/two-factor-auth/blob/master/src/test/java/com/j256/twofactorauth/TwoFactorAuthExample.java].
+For more details, see the [example program](https://github.com/j256/two-factor-auth/blob/master/src/test/java/com/j256/twofactorauth/TwoFactorAuthExample.java).